Brightify: A tool for calculating directionally-resolved brightness in neutron sources: Methodology of Brightify

 Fig. \ref{fig:brightify} shows the flowchart for the Brightify algorithm.

+Brightify is designed for efficient processing of large MCPL files using vectorized NumPy operations.
+While typical use cases (up to 10$^7$ particles) do not require parallelization, memory usage during MCPL file loading can become a limiting factor for very large datasets.
+In such cases, performance can be improved by applying data chunking strategies to reduce memory load.

 The effectiveness of the brightness calculation in Brightify, like the other methods, is governed by two main factors: \begin{itemize} \item Neutron distribution function: This is determined by the MCPL input file, i.e. the discrete presentation of the neutron distribution function.
 This input can affect the calculation in two aspects: first, if an appropriate surface is chosen for the MCPL file.
 Second, if sufficient statistics is used for the MCPL file, as inadequate statistics can result in imprecise brightness values. \item phase~space volume ($\Delta A \cdot \Delta \Omega$), which is determined by the size of position window and direction window in Brightify context.
 The size of these two windows will limit the number of neutrons inside the phase~space volume which directly affects the relative error.
 Too small phase~space volume leads to a high statistical error and consequently unreliable results, as illustrated in Fig.~\ref{fig:brightify-r-err}.
-On the other hand, if it is too large, the local brightness might average out. \end{itemize}
+On the other hand, if it is too large, the local brightness might average out.
+Therefore, special care must be taken when interpreting local peaks in brightness maps at high resolution.
+Balancing resolution and statistics, and validating local maxima against relative error thresholds (typically below 5\%~\cite{kulesza_mcnp_2022}), helps prevent over-interpretation of noise. \end{itemize}